JCPOA Joint Commission meeting resumes in Vienna

-Deputy Foreign Minister Abbas Araghchi is the head of the Iranian delegation in the talks and relevant officials, including the governor of Central Bank of Iran, minister of petroleum, and chief of Atomic Energy Organization of Iran, accompany him in the negotiations.

-Deputy of European Union Foreign Policy Chief Enrique Mora is to chair the meeting, in which representatives of Iran, China, Russia, France, the UK, Germany, and the European Union participate.
+Deputy of European Union Foreign Policy Chief Enrique Mora and Iranian Deputy Foreign Minister Abbas Araghchi co-chair the meeting.

-The meeting is to discuss verifiable removal of US sanctions on Iran and prospect of Washington’s return to the deal, from which it withdrew in 2018.

-After the meeting, as a routine, several bilateral and multilateral session will be held between the delegations.
+The participants are to discuss the results of the work groups’ sessions in the previous days regarding sanctions, nuclear issues, and administrative process.

 9417**2050